abexsoft/InfoRobots/custom_skin_guide_en_public.md

     *   Asset Name: **`DA_[SkinID]`** (e.g., `DA_MySkin`)
     *   **Configuration Variables to Add**:
         > [!IMPORTANT]
-        > After creating variables, changing their types, or modifying default values, **always click the "Compile" button in the Blueprint Editor and "Save" the asset.** If you do not compile and save, the C++ automatic scanning system will not recognize the new variable names, types, or values, and loading the skin will fail.
+        > After creating variables, make sure to compile.
+Otherwise, modifying default values is not possible.

         You can safely override the robot's appearance and behavior by adding the following variable names and types:
         *   `mSkinName` (Text): The display name of the skin in the UI (e.g., `My Skin`.
 Supports spaces and localization).